sulu/sulu-docs/book/webspaces.rst

 ........................................

 The above example shows this possibility, where you fix one URL to exactly one localization.
-The following fragment shows again how to this:
+The following fragment shows again how to do this:

 .. code-block:: xml